bestscarper/ash-cv/ashley.hindmarsh.cv.md

  * Web-scale architecture: availability, maintainability, API design, caching, volumetrics, microservices, performance testing.
  * Distributed systems: Design and maintenance for monoliths, microservices and message-oriented systems.
 They all have their place.
  * Cloud (IaaS/PaaS):
-    * AWS architecture and implementation: EC2 (with ELB/ASG), SQS, SNS, S3, IAM, Cloud Formation.
+    * AWS & Azure (architecture and implementation): Using comparable tech across both: Compute / Kubernetes / Queue / DB / IAM / Files / IaC
     * Recent Azure experience, using Azure Devops pipelines, deploying into AKS clusters, App Gateway, KeyVault.
- * Security: PKI; SSO (OpenID Connect) hashing, encryption/decryption, signing/verification with XML standards (xmldsig/xmlenc), some expose to SAML.
+ * Security: PKI; SSO (OpenID Connect) hashing, encryption/decryption, signing/verification with XML standards, some exposure to SAML.
  * Support software/systems: Jenkins, Maven, Gradle, Puppet/Ansible, Subversion, Git, Jira, Confluence, Splunk

 ## Experience

-### Aug 2015-present: Contracting services t/a "Belle Software"
+### Aug 2015-present: Contracting services t/a "Belle Software Ltd" (or an umbrella)

-**Java Developer** on-site at Tesco Bank (London / Oct 2018-present)
+**Senior Developer / Tech Lead** at Tesco PayPlus (London+remote / Oct 2018-present)

-  * Part of a team, engaged in multiple projects, as _de facto_ technical lead.
+  * Part of a backend team engaged in all parts of an independent sub-business of Tesco Bank
-    * Rebuilding the legacy Tesco PayPlus backend monolith in a microservice architecture.
-Multiple techologies involved end-to-end, including integration of third-party fraud prevention and detection (Cryptomathic, InAuth, Accertify), OAuth, payments (3DS1/2).
-    * Migrating services from AWS to Azure, while maintaining the integrity of the overall system.
-New services are running on a Kubernetes enviroment in Azure (AKS), using Azure Devops pipelines.
-    * Introduction of a new backend payment system, including migration of the entire customer base, designing and implementing a pipeline to migrate over 1 million legacy payment devices.
-  * Working with solution engineers and product managers, I translated technical specs into work units (Jira), feeding back into Agile stories, working closely with a solutions architect to ensure we are meeting the spec.
-Development included all functional tests, and infrastructure.
+  * Initially Senior SE, currently Tech Lead responsible for the ongoing maintainance and development of all backend software services supporting the business.
+  * Mentoring and supporting a team of devs to work autonomously and productively.
+Encouraging sharing of views and problems.
+  * Working with solution architect, product leadss and other tech leads to design and implement solutions.
+  * Maintaining, updating and extending main backend services - a programme of continuous renovation.
+Replacing proprietary systems with mature OSS solutions.
+  * Design and build of selected services using fine-grained services, targetting Kubernetes on Microsoft Azure (AKS)
+  * Lead migration programme to exit end-of-life payment system, built using Python/Kubernetes.
+  * Main tech stack: Java 8, Spring, Tomcat, Jersey, Oracle, Cucumber
-  * New Tech stack: Java 8 & 11, Spring Boot/Security/OAuth/Data/Cloud, Hibernate, MySQL, Kotlin, Groovy (Gradle/Spock), Wiremock, Kubernetes, Jenkins.
+  * "Cloud" tech stack: Java 11-15, Spring Boot/Security/OAuth/Data, Hibernate, Kotlin, Groovy Wiremock, Kubernetes, Jenkins.
 CI/CD via Azure piplines.
-  * Legacy stack: Java 7, Spring, Tomcat, Jersey, Oracle, Cucumber, Spring Batch.
   * Gained experience with Azure infrastructure, building pipelines for new services, deploying to an AKS Cluster, and integrating with App Gateway, KeyVault.
-  * Scheduled, planned and hosted meetings for Java development team to discuss technical matters, best practice, refinement etc.
+  * Scheduling, planning and hosting twice-weekly meetings for backend team and other stakeholders to discuss technical matters, best practice, refinement etc.

 **Java Software Engineer** on-site at Mendeley/Elsevier (London / Jan 2017-July 2018)